Tips to Catch a Taxi in Japan

-In these cases, I recommend you to catch a taxi to make your transfer efficient and comfortable.
-It is more expensive than public transport, of course, but it’s still worth it.
+In these cases, catching a taxi may be a good option to make your transfer efficient and comfortable.
+It is more expensive than public transport, of course, but it’s worth it.
 Let’s see how to catch a taxi and the Japanese taxi system.

 3 Ways to Catch a Taxi in Japan